agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 ![Speedups](/assets/img/speedups.png)

 The orange bars show the speedup when using the parallel implementation.
-The yellow ones show the speedup of the vectorized implementations; this benchmark is done in a machine with the instruction set [`SSE4.2`](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
-Finally, the green bars show the speedups of the parallel *and* vectorized implemetations,
+The yellow ones show the speedup of the vectorized implementations; to be more specific, this benchmark is done in a machine with the instruction set [`SSE4.2`](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
+Finally, the green bars show the speedups of the implementations that use both the parallel *and* vectorized techniques.
+As you can see, in the best case we can obtain evaluations 6 times faster than before.

 ## Dissecting the Commits